Sialitech/label-siali/docs/source/guide/frontend_reference.md

 | onUpdateCompletion | onUpdateAnnotation |
 | onDeleteCompletion | onDeleteAnnotation |

-If you rely on specific formatting of Label Studio completed tasks, [Label Studio's annotation format](export.html#Raw-JSON-format-of-completed-tasks) has also been updated.
+If you rely on specific formatting of Siali Label completed tasks, [Siali Label's annotation format](export.html#Raw-JSON-format-of-completed-tasks) has also been updated.

-## Implement the Label Studio Frontend
+## Implement the Siali Label Frontend

 ```javascript
 var labelStudio = new LabelStudio('editor', options);
 ```

-The following options are recognized when initializing a Label Studio instance version 1.0.0.
+The following options are recognized when initializing a Siali Label instance version 1.0.0.

 ## Options